Accountant networking is a tried and tested method to build your personal and professional network and grow your business.

 Here are a few reasons why you might want to get more serious about networking:

-- Grows your referral network: One of the top ways accounting professionals find clients is through referrals.
-By networking with others, you can grow your referral network.
+- It grows your referral network: Many accounting professionals find clients through referrals.
+Networking allows you to grow your referral network.

-- Find new clients: By heading to different networking events, you have the opportunity to meet new businesses and find new clients.
+- Find new clients: Attending networking events gives you the opportunity to meet new businesses and find new clients who may be there to look for firms like yours.

 1) Practice Your Elevator Pitch

-If you’re going to head over to networking events, you should have a 60-second pitch about who you are, who you help, and what you do.
-Please remember that professional dress inspires trust.
+If you’re going to head over to networking events, you need a 60-second pitch ready: who you are, who you help, and what you do.

 2) Optimize Your Social Media Profiles